Pacific Bell

-The Pacific Bell Telephone Company (Pacific Bell or Pac Bell) is a telephone company that provides telephone service in California.
+The Pacific Bell Telephone Company (Pac Bell) doing business as AT&T California is a telephone company that provides telephone service in California.
 The company is owned by AT&T through AT&T Teleholdings, and, though separate, is now marketed as “AT&T”.
 The company has been known by a number of names during which its service area has changed.
 The formal name of the company from the 1910s through the 1984 Bell System divestiture was The Pacific Telephone and Telegraph Company.
-As of 2002, the name “Pacific Bell” is no longer used in marketing, Pacific Bell is still the holder of record for the infrastructure of cables and fiber through much of California.
+The “Pacific Bell” was phased out of public use in 2002, although it remains the legal name of AT&T's local operating company in California and is still the holder of record for the infrastructure of cables and fiber through much of California.

 History

 The Pacific Telephone and Telegraph Company, or "PacTel" for short, managed the Bell System's telephone operations in California.
 It grew by acquiring smaller telephone companies along the Pacific coast.
 It built and occupied San Francisco's Pacific Telephone Building on New Montgomery Street which has been described as a "monument to western progress and foresight".